Latin America Tours for Solo Travelers

 - Lima to Rio: Coast to Coast

-- Ultimate Central America
+- Ultimate Central America (32 destinations)

 Lima to Rio: Coast to Coast

-Camilla, traveled in July
+Katherine, traveled in September

 Young adventurers aged 20-35 unite on this Latin American journey with 12-16 fellow travelers.
 Friends are made during Inca Trail treks, Salar de Uyuni crossings, and relaxing days in Ilha Grande.
 Multi-share hostels and homestays create perfect settings for lasting connections.